Mariya Ahmed Didi

-Mariya Ahmed Didi (މާރިޔާ އަހުމަދު ދީދީ) is a Maldivian barrister and politician who served as the Minister of Defense of the Maldives.
+Mariya Ahmed Didi (މާރިޔާ އަހުމަދު ދީދީ) is a Maldivian barrister and politician who served as the Minister of Defence of the Maldives.
 After being the campaign manager for president Ibrahim Mohamed Solih during the 2018 elections, she was appointed the nation's first-ever female Minister of Defence.

-Mariya Didi, in her capacity as Minister of Defence, oversees a total of 8 critical institutions, namely Maldives National Defence Force (MNDF), National Counter Terrorism Centre (NCTC), National Disaster Management Authority (NDMA), Maldives Customs Service, Maldives Immigration, Aviation Security Command (AVSECOM), Anti-Trafficking in Persons (Anti-TIP), and Maldives Hydrographic Service.
+Didi, in her capacity as Minister of Defence, oversaw a total of 8 critical institutions, namely Maldives National Defence Force (MNDF), National Counter Terrorism Centre (NCTC), National Disaster Management Authority (NDMA), Maldives Customs Service, Maldives Immigration, Aviation Security Command (AVSECOM), Anti-Trafficking in Persons (Anti-TIP), and Maldives Hydrographic Service.

-Mariya Didi instituted the tradition of engaging regularly with the MNDF leadership and defence sector agencies through weekly plenary meetings and multi-agency sit-downs, where the latest information and updates are exchanged in cross-sector settings.
+Didi instituted the tradition of engaging regularly with the MNDF leadership and defence sector agencies through weekly plenary meetings and multi-agency sit-downs, where the latest information and updates are exchanged in cross-sector settings.

-Early life and career
+Early life and education

-Education
+Didi was the third oldest sibling and had eleven siblings.
+She studied in Aminiya School before getting in trouble with the authorities which stopped her from studying in the Maldives.
+She later continued her studies in Bangalore, India in 1976.
+During her time, she represented the school in various events and was the captain of the basketball team.

+She got married in 1981 and had her first child Affaan who was born on 29 November 1981.

+In 1984, Didi won the National Badminton Championship.

+She started to work in the Ministry of Trade and Industries before later quiting in 1988.

-Mariya Didi has a bachelor's degree in law (LLB) (Hons) and a master's degree in law (LLB) (Hons) from the University of Aberystwyth, Wales, United Kingdom.
-She completed her professional qualifications in England and is among the first two Barristers to be called to the Bar of England and Wales, and is a Barrister of the prestigious Gray's Inn, England, having done her pupillage at Albion Chambers, Bristol.
+Didi completed her bachelor's degree in law (LLB) (Hons) and a master's degree in law (LLB) (Hons) from Aberystwyth University.
+She completed her professional qualifications in England and is among the first two Barristers to be called to the Bar of England and Wales, and is a Barrister of Gray's Inn, England, having done her pupillage at Albion Chambers, Bristol.

+She later returned to the Maldives and was the first woman to be qualified as a lawyer in the country.
+In 1998, despite her reluctance, she joined the Attorney General's Office after being convinced to join by then Attorney General Mohamed Munavvar to help make a legal system in the country.

+In 1996, Didi got married again to Mohamed Amir and on 5 May 1999, she gave birth to her second son Athfaan.

+In 2005, Didi joined the Maldivian Democratic Party (MDP).

 In 2007, she was awarded the International Women of Courage Award by the US Secretary of State for her work promoting women's rights.

-Mariya Didi is married to Mr. Mohamed Amir.
-She has one daughter and two sons.
+Didi gave birth to her daughter.